57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-In this TypeScript Test, calling the `stake` instruction requires a large account object: `user` (signer), `state` (global state account), `userStakeInfo` (user staking data account), `userTokenAccount` (the user's token account), `stakingVault` (the program's vault), etc. While this makes the client call more verbose, it brings transparency and safety.
+In this TypeScript Test, calling the `stake` instruction requires a large account object: `user` (signer), `poolConfig` (pool config account), `poolState` (pool runtime state account), `userStakeInfo` (user staking data account), `userTokenAccount` (the user's token account), `stakingToken` (the program's staking token account), `blacklistEntry` (the user's blacklist PDA), etc. While this makes the client call more verbose, it brings transparency and safety.
 Before the transaction is sent, the client code explicitly defines all accounts included in the transaction.
 There are no hidden contextual dependencies in a Solana transaction.

 Additionally, on Ethereum, upgrading a contract often requires changing client code to point to a new contract address.
 On Solana, you simply deploy new program code to the same program ID, achieving seamless upgrades.
 All business data remains untouched in their accounts because data and logic are decoupled.
 Since the program address doesn’t change, client code remains compatible.